fbpx

 The last mistake people make when taking care of mums is deadheading their mums too soon.
 Once your mums start to wilt, you can remove the dead flower but leave the rest of the plant alone until the spring.
 In the spring, cut back the stems until they are at least an inch above the ground to allow nutrients to reach the roots.

-Display of fall mums
+Display of Fall Mums

 Leave a Reply